 From earliest times, when the church first pushed out into the world, people have asked: What has Jerusalem (Church) to do with Athens (society)?
 Some answered, either fearfully or simplistically: "Nothing at all."
 Others answered (in the name of ‘being relevant’): "Almost everything in every way."
 The religious disjunction between pietist-withdrawal and cultural-accommodation is still with us today, in our private and academic lives, and also church-sponsored activities, including the schooling of the young.

 Two things are necessary if Christians are to relate their personal allegiance to Christ to a public commitment to quality schooling among “the least of these.”
 They must, first of all, be better informed about school realities in poor communities.
 Then they must work together with school leaders, parents, and children to support and strengthen the schools.
 This is where local churches are challenged to be a catalytic agent for the educational development among the urban poor.
-In practical terms, urban poor congregations can:

-Form special working groups to learn about educational needs and local school issues.

-Honor teachers, both within and outside the congregation, as role models for young people.

-Collect books and organize literacy programs.

-Advocate for the broad availability of all age-appropriate materials and books in public and private school libraries.

-Encourage pedagogies that broaden students' experiential understanding of human and natural life.

-Initiate programs in partnership with local schools to provide after-school assistance and enrichment.

-Provide parenting classes to emphasize the special responsibilities of families to schools and school-aged children.

-Support thoughtful reform and innovation in local schools to improve teaching and learning at all levels, and especially to end unjust educational disparities between rich and poor.

-Hold public and private schools accountable to high quality education.

-Encourage the development of local educational centers that are small, personal, creative, and caring.

 Public theology and slum schools